MSRNet: A Multi-Scale Recursive Network for Camouflaged Object Detection: Experiments

 \subsection{Experiment Setup}

 \textbf{Datasets.} We utilized four datasets for camouflaged object detection: CAMO~\cite{le2019anabranch}, CHAMELEON~\cite{przemyslaw2017animal}, COD10K~\cite{fan2020camouflaged}, and NC4K~\cite{lv2021simultaneously}.
-While a subset of these datasets encompasses images intended for various tasks, we specifically focused on the COD images.
+While a subset of these datasets includes images intended for various tasks, we focused specifically on the COD images.
 We employed a total of 10,513 images from the following datasets: 1,250 from CAMO, 76 from CHAMELEON, 5,066 from COD10K, and 4,121 from NC4K.
-Consistent with benchmark practices~\cite{pang2024zoomnext, ji2023deep, pang2022zoom, fan2020camouflaged}, we allocated 1,000 images from the CAMO dataset and 3,040 images from the COD10K dataset for training, while reserving the remaining for testing.
+Consistent with benchmark practices~\cite{pang2024zoomnext, ji2023deep, pang2022zoom, fan2020camouflaged}, we allocated 1,000 images from the CAMO dataset and 3,040 images from the COD10K dataset for training, and reserved the remainder for testing.

 \textbf{Evaluation Metrics.} To evaluate the performance of our image COD model, we employ five widely recognized metrics: (1) The Structure-measure ($S_{m}$)~\cite{fan2017structure}, which assesses the spatial structure of the detected object; (2) The F-measure ($F_{\beta}$), provides a balanced measure of precision and recall; (3) The Weighted F-measure ($F^{\omega}_{\beta}$)~\cite{margolin2014evaluate}, an enhanced version that offers more reliable evaluation outcomes; (4) The Mean Absolute Error (MAE), which calculates the element-wise difference between the predicted map and the ground truth; (5) The E-measure ($E_{m}$)~\cite{fan2018enhanced}, which evaluates pixel-level matchings and image-level statistics simultaneously.